-How long can you stay mindful?
+How long can you stay mindful without getting lost in your thoughts?
 What do you observe?

-Chapter 2: Mindfulness of Breathing
+Mindfulness of Breathing

 Why Breath is used as an Object of Mindfulness Meditation

 - Breath keeps us alive. - It is easy to observe for an extended period of time without getting tired. - It requires no training to observe. - It is available all the time. - It does not have any religion.
 Everyone can observe it. - It does not provoke anger or desire.
 It is a neutral object. - It has a calming effect, physically and emotionally. - Psychologically it leads to gladness, joy, calmness, happiness, and concentration when mindfully observed. - It is universal because everyone is breathing. - It reminds us that all beings are connected.